njz3/vJoyIOFeederWithFFB/README.md

 ## What is working?

-The software supports 4x Analog inputs for 1 steering wheel and 3 pedals, 12 to 16 digital inputs for buttons, and optionally on the Mega2560 an additionnal keypad decoder that can be used to report 12 more raw inputs).
+The software supports 4x Analog inputs for 1 steering wheel and 3 pedals, up to 32 digital inputs for buttons, and optionally on the Mega2560 an additionnal keypad decoder.

 Force feedback output is handled with following modes :
 - analog PWM+Dir